Any Dream Will Do (TV series): Other finalists

 In January 2008 Antony Hansen joined the cast of Kenwright's touring production of Joseph as a brother.
 During this time Kenwright formed a boy band named Dream On from the contestants on Any Dream Will Do.
 Hansen and fellow finalists Chalmers, Bradley, Crosby and Barton's debut album became a chart success in its first two weeks.
 In May 2008, Kenwright cast Hansen as Pharaoh in the national tour of Joseph.
 In January/February 2009 Hansen played the lead role of Joseph for Kenwright.
-Hansen joined the West End end cast of Les Misérables in June 2009 in the ensemble and first cover Marius.
+Hansen joined the West End cast of Les Misérables in June 2009 in the ensemble and first cover Marius.
 July 2009 saw Hansen and fellow Any Dream Will Do contestant Craig Chalmers finish recording their second album together with BK Productions – Saturday Night at the Movies.

 Lewis Bradley was contracted by Lloyd Webber to play Joseph at the Adelphi Theatre during Mead's holiday absence, and possibly for an additional performance a week.
 Meanwhile, Ben James-Ellis (Ben Ellis, who adopted the name James-Ellis for Equity purposes) landed the role of Link Larkin in the UK premiere of Hairspray: The Musical at the Shaftesbury Theatre from 11 October 2007.
 Daniel Boys went on to land many roles including performing in the Royal Festival Hall's concert production of Sweeney Todd, Landor Theatre's I Love You Because and the lead role of Princeton in Avenue Q at the Noël Coward Theatre.
 He also took part in the cabaret If You've Got It Flaunt It at the West End's Trafalgar Studios in September 2007.